smapiot/piral/docs/tutorials/20-migrate-app.md

 ## Conclusion

-Migrating to Piral is mostly simple and straight forward.
+Migrating to Piral is mostly simple and straightforward.
 Since Piral tries to be as easy and shallow to integrate as possible you can just leverage all the React components that you already have.
 We have some features to tackle this challenge:

 * Support for multiple bundlers (Webpack, Parcel)
 * for Webpack we have plugins to be seamlessly integrated into your existing build configuration